mgnfy-view/thunder-swap/docs/src/README.md

 Both normal swaps and flash swaps take place using the `ThunderSwapPool::flashSwapExactInput()` and `ThunderSwapPool::flashSwapExactOutput()` functions.
 In a normal swap, the `receiver` address is the user's wallet address; however, in a flash swap, a user sets the `receiver` address as the contract's address (which is `IThunderSwapReceiver` interface compliant).
 The contract that receives the token loan has to ensure that enough tokens are approved to the `ThunderSwapPool` when the control returns to it and the loan is paid back (along with fees).
 With flash swaps, contracts can also activate hooks before and after a swap to fine tune their swapping strategy.

+Thunder Swap is marching towards a community-driven future with the introduction of the $THUD token, which is the key utility and governance token in the Thunder Swap ecosystem.
+Currently, the only way to obtain $THUD is via an airdrop conducted by the protocol team to reward loyal and regular users of the protocol.

 ### Built With